Associations Press FCC to Keep Robocall Extension for Facilities-Based Carriers

 In May, the FCC voted to push up by a year, from 2023 to 2022, the deadline for small carriers to comply with the STIR/SHAKEN regime, which requires telephone service providers to put in place measures – including analytics services to vet calls – to drastically reduce the frequency of scam, illegal robocalls, and ID spoofing that misleads Americans to believe the call is legitimate.
 Large carriers, however, had a deadline of June 30 this year.

-But in submissions to the FCC this week, the Competitive Carriers Association, NTCA, INCOMPAS, and USTelecom said the preponderance of illegal robocalls come from smaller providers – those with fewer than 100,000 lines – that don’t have networks and, because of that, facilities-based carriers should have the additional year to comply with the rules, which is reportedly a highly technical and complex endeavor.
+But in submissions to the FCC this week, the Competitive Carriers Association, NTCA, and USTelecom said the preponderance of illegal robocalls come from smaller providers – those with fewer than 100,000 lines – that don’t have networks and, because of that, facilities-based carriers should have the additional year to comply with the rules, which is reportedly a highly technical and complex endeavor.

 To appreciate the effort, providers must tag or label all calls on their network, using analytics tools, to ensure that the calls are legitimate.
 All illegitimate calls must be tagged as potential spam or blocked completely.
 Even still, the possibility of “false positives” can occur.
 Failure to comply with the rules could result in hefty penalties.